TRIPTYK/nfw/MIGRATION.md

 ## Serializers

-- With the use of json-api-serializer , all the structure have changed
 - Pagination is now setup by the base class with the method **setupPagination**
 - *withelist* member has been changed to *whitelist* , it was a typo error
 - Please refer to [json-api-serializer](https://github.com/danivek/json-api-serializer) documentation